RapidKebab/OKTank/README.md

 This is old Code that I've now open-sourced, it's provided as-is and not supported.
 Would appreciate being credited if you use it for a purpose.

-Controls: You have two schemes:
+You have two control schemes:
 - Tank Drive: Each track is controlled by an individual axis for maximum control and realism.
 - WASD: Controlled by the standard Vertical and Horizontal axes in Unity.